 Taking into consideration the new expectations from the National Curriculum (2014), we at Ravenswood are very clear about how this affects each year group.
 We have therefore, this information to build solid long terms plans for each year group to achieve this.
 We ensure all staff working with children are aware and have an understanding of the expectation before and preceding their specific year group.

-One of my responsibilities as part of the leadership team is to ensure that your children are making progress in all aspects of literacy and that the opportunities they deserve are available in our school.
+One of my responsibilities as part of the leadership team is to ensure that your children are making progress in all aspects of literacy and that the opportunities they deserve are available at school.

-The class teachers and I were impressed that the majority of children had continued to read at home over the Christmas holidays.
-Two and a half weeks is a long time and it is a sad fact that children who don’t keep up the skills can regress in their learning.
-So, thank you for all your support at this busy time of year.
+The class teachers and I were impressed that the majority of children had continued to read at home over the lockdown and summer holidays.
+The children have had a long time away from school and it is a sad fact that children who don’t keep up the skills can regress in their learning.
+So, thank you for all your support!